mapachurro/OpenLease/README.md

 **Please note -- currently in development**

-Given that the backend runs on Scala, I have been developing this with SBT and a Java SDK installed.
-As it is, there are two commands that need to be run once you clone the repo:
+Given that the backend runs on Scala, I have been developing this with SBT and a Java SDK installed, as well as your standard node.js.
+Given that there is a React app involved, it may require an 'npm install' in both the root director as well as in /ui.
+But in terms of actually running it:

 In root directory:
 'sbt run'

-In root/keycloak-5.0.0/bin, run 'standalone.sh'
--I'm not sure that Keycloak will be in the final build (if not, this instruction will be deleted).

-That should spin up the server and React; currently it's hosting at the React default of localhost:3000.
+That should spin up the server and React; currently it's hosting at internet default of localhost: 80.